 Potential Doctoral Students:

 Enquires are welcome from potential students who would like to study for a PhD within my research interests.
-Note that I currently do not have any funded PhD positions available.
+The university also has several fully funded studentships available.

 Potential exchange/internship/visiting students:

 If you would like to spend time working on a research project with me, please feel free to get in touch to discuss your plans.
 Note that there are no funds at Surrey to support research visits/exchanges.
 You will need >£1000 per month for departmental fees and living expenses in Guildford.